YouTube-Enhancer/extension/README.md

 - **Screenshot Format:** Define the format in which screenshots should be saved (PNG, JPEG, or WEBP).

+## Installation

+To install the YouTube Enhancer Extension, follow these simple steps:

+1. Enable developer mode

+2. Click "Load unpacked"

+3. Navigate to the dist folder and select it

+4. Once installed, the extension's icon will typically appear in your browser's toolbar.

+## Configuration

+The extension provides a range of configuration options to tailor your YouTube experience to your liking.
+Simply access the extension's settings page to customize its behavior.

 ## Usage

-To use the Settings component of the YouTube Enhancer Extension, follow these steps:
+Using the YouTube Enhancer Extension is straightforward:

-1. Ensure that the YouTube Enhancer Extension is installed in your browser.
+1. Ensure the extension is installed and the icon is visible in your browser's toolbar.

-2. Access the settings page of the extension.
-This can usually be found in the extension settings within your browser.

-3. On the settings page, you will find a range of options to configure the extension's behavior.
-Each option is described in detail to help you make the best choices for your YouTube experience.

-4. Make your desired selections for each setting.

-5. Click the "Save" button to save your changes.
-If you wish to reset the settings to their default values, you can use the "Reset" button.
+2. Click on the extension icon to access its features and settings.

+3. Configure the extension according to your preferences.
+Adjust settings related to volume control, on-screen displays, video quality, playback speed, volume boost, and more.

+4. Save your changes to apply them to your YouTube experience.

-6. Enjoy an enhanced YouTube experience with the settings configured to your preferences.
+5. Enjoy an enhanced YouTube experience with the extension's features working seamlessly in the background.

-## Installation

-To install the YouTube Enhancer Extension and access its Settings component, please refer to the official extension documentation for installation instructions.

-## Configuration Options

-The Settings component provides various configuration options, each tailored to specific aspects of the YouTube experience.
-Please refer to the "Features" section above for a detailed description of each option and how it affects your YouTube experience.

 ## Contributing